 Measurement Procedure

 Preparation

-Remove the gauge and dressing disk from the carrying case.
-Using the disk face as a guide, adjust the exposed length of lead uniformly to approximately 1/8 inch (0.32cm).
-Square the ends of the leads, four at a time, by gently rotating the (adhesive-backed) abrasive paper supported by the plastic disk until all squared edges of the leads are sharply defined.
+Before the first use, choose the eight leads most used and insert them into the lead holders.
+The other leads should be left in the plastic case for easier identification later.
+Remove the gage and dressing disk from the carrying case.
+Using the disk face as a guide, adjust the exposed length of lead uniformly to approximately 1/8 inch.
+Square the ends of the leads, four at a time, by gently rotating an abrasive paper supported by the plastic disk until all squared edges of the leads are sharply defined.
 This completes the preparation for testing.